 Nirimba State Primary School staff take an educative approach to discipline, that behaviour can be taught and that mistakes are opportunities for learning.
 Our Student Code of Conduct provides an overview of the school's local policies on the use of mobile phones and other technology, removal of student property and the approach to preventing and addressing incidents of bullying.
 It also details the steps school staff take to educate students about these policies and how students are explicitly taught the expected behaviours.
-Finally, it details the consequences that may apply when students breach the expected standards of behaviour, including the use of suspension or exclusion.
+Finally, it details the consequences that may apply when students breach the expected standards of behaviour, including the use of the alternative learning program, suspension or exclusion.

-I thank the foundational school community for their work in bringing this Nirimba State Primary School Student Code of Conduct.
+I thank the school community and the P&C executive committee for contributing to the Nirimba State Primary School Student Code of Conduct.
 Your interest and views shared while developing this document has been invaluable.
 The Student Code of Conduct provides a clear explanation of what we expect from students and how we will support them to meet those expectations.